 Imara is developing new therapies for sickle cell disease.

-Imara Inc, is Cydan’s second orphan drug company, launched with $31M in financing in April 2016.
+Imara Inc. is Cydan’s second orphan drug company, launched with $31M in financing in April 2016.
 Imara is developing IMR-687, a disease-modifying therapy for the treatment of sickle cell disease and other hemoglobinopathies.
 IMR-687 is an orally-administered, highly potent and selective phosphodiesterase 9 inhibitor (PDE9i) developed to treat the underlying causes of the pathology of sickle cell disease, a condition characterized by sickling of red blood cells and the occlusion or blockage of small blood vessels by the rigid, sickle-shaped red blood cells.
-Pre-clinical data shows IMR-687 reduces both the sickling of red blood cells and blood vessel occlusion.
-IMR-687 also demonstrates a robust pre-clinical safety profile.
+Pre-clinical data shows IMR-687 reduces the sickling of red blood cells, adhesion of white blood cells to endothelial cells and blood vessel occlusion.
+IMR-687 also demonstrates a robust safety profile.

 For more information visit www.imaratx.com